Maniktherana/GRD-to-CSV-querying/README.md

 ```.env
 API_KEY=<Your API Key>
 ```
-4. In order to convert grd data to csv, run `prepare_data.py`
+4. In order to convert grd data to csv, run `prepare_data.py`.
+Note: Make sure there are no csv files in `data/csv` and its subdirectories
 ```bash
 python prepare_data.py
 ```